 - If you do drive, park your car in the farthest part of the parking lot.

 - Do not use drive-up windows.
 Get out of your car and walk inside the restaurant or retailer.

 - Walk over to your co-workers instead of calling, texting, or sending them emails.

 - Stand up and move around while making phone calls.

 - Stretch or walk around instead of taking a coffee break or snacking.

 - During lunch, walk to the bank or post office, or do other errands that allow you to move around.

 At the end of your commute, get off the train or bus one stop earlier and walk the rest of the way to work or home.

-If you want to find out how much activity you are getting during the day, use a wearable activity monitor or a step counting device, called a pedometer.
+If you want to find out how much activity you are getting during the day, use a wearable activity monitor, a smartphone app, or a step counting device, called a pedometer.
 Once you know how many steps you average in a day, try to take more steps each day.
 Your goal for better health should be around 10,000 steps a day, or progressively more steps than you took the day before.

 There are some health risks to beginning new activity programs.
 Always check with your provider before getting started.

 People with diabetes are at increased risk of having heart problems.
 They don't always sense the warning signs of a heart attack.
 Ask your doctor if you need to be screened for heart disease, particularly if you:

 - Also have high blood pressure